-Eligibility: Students must be enrolled undergraduates at Middle Tennessee State University in the fall 2019 semester and Honor College eligible (GPA of 3.25 or higher).
+Eligibility: Students must be enrolled undergraduates at Middle Tennessee State University and Honor College eligible (GPA of 3.25 or higher).
 Primary consideration will be given to students enrolled in honors courses and students in their sophomore or junior year.

 Please note, if students intend to use surveys, interviews, or experiments dealing with human subjects, then they must complete all required training programs from MTSU’s Institutional Board Review and contact the Office of Compliance regarding their research proposal prior to submitting an application to this program.

 For any questions regarding the PERI Undergraduate Summer Research Fellowship Program,

 Dr. Daniel J. Smith